MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 ## Advanced settings

 Storyline supports controls that let admins customize their configuration.
 These controls set the default notification preferences for storyline, and restrict which users can post to a storyline.
-Access these settings from the Engage admin center on the **Manage storyline** page.

 ### Set default notification channels for Storyline posts